 EEL 4915L Senior Design II 3 hrs

-For more information, view the CpE Degree Requirement Check Sheet , which is to be used as a guideline and may change without notice.
-For TRANSFER STUDENTS, use the CpE Degree Transfer Requirement Check Sheet.
+For more information, view the EE Degree Requirement Check Sheet, which is to be used as a guideline and may change without notice.
+For TRANSFER STUDENTS, they can use the EE Degree Transfer Requirement Check Sheet.

-Grade Requirements: Courses in engineering core require a grade of C (2.0) or better.
-A minimum GPA of 2.25 is required in the computer engineering major courses.
+Courses in engineering core require a grade of C (2.0) or better.
+A minimum GPA of 2.25 is required in the electrical engineering major courses.

-Departmental Residency Requirement: At least 32 hours of computer engineering coursework must be completed in the ECE at UCF.
+Departmental Residency Requirement: At least 32 hours of electrical engineering coursework must be completed in the ECE Department at UCF.

-Substitutions for computer engineering requirements are on a course-by-course basis and MUST be approved by the CpE Undergraduate Coordinator.
+Substitutions for electrical engineering requirements are on a course-by-course basis and MUST be approved by the EE Undergraduate Coordinator.
 Instructions for this process are in the ECE undergraduate suite in Harris Corporation Engineering Center (HEC 345).
 The decision is typically based on the degree of similarity of the two courses both in content and level of presentation.
-Regardless of transfer credit, the University and School residency requirements must be satisfied.
+Regardless of transfer credit, the University and Division residency requirements must be satisfied.

-Click here to access a printable PDF version of the Computer Engineering 2016-2017 flow chart.
+Click here to access a printable PDF version of the Electrical Engineering 2016-2017 flow chart.